fabioquarantini/ground/README.md

 ## Installation
 * Download the repository and install it as a theme in your Wordpress installation `wp-content/themes/`
+* Rename the theme folder with the name chosen by you
-* With your terminal of choice go to your directory where you have downloaded Ground and run `yarn` (or `npm install`)
+* With your terminal go to your renamed theme folder and run `yarn` (or `npm install`)

 ## Workflow
 Open the Ground folder using the terminal and type one of the following commands

 * `yarn start` — Concatenates, compile, minify and compress assets when changes are made
-* `yarn server` — Concatenates, compile, minify and compress assets when changes are made, start Browsersync session
+* `yarn server` — Concatenates, compile, minify and compress assets when changes are made, start Browsersync
 * `yarn prettify` — Concatenates, compile assets when changes are made

 ## Credits